DQuang7403/FullStack_Ecommerce/README.md

 4. **Admin Dashboard**:
 ![Admin Dashboard](Screenshot/AdminDashboard.png)

-- See more on the screenshot folder
+- See more in the screenshot folder

 ## Installation